Settorezero/Supplino/README.md

 1) Feed power in the buck converter module (LM2596s) used for giving 5V to logics.
 Turn the trimmer until you read 5.00V with a multimeter on the output pads.
 Usually a lot of turns are needed: if nothing happens after a lot of turns, try to turn in the opposite way.

-2) Modify the buck converter module (XH-M401) for having the external multi-turn potentiomer and close the switch pads.
+2) Modify the buck converter module (XH-M401) for having the external multi-turn potentiomer and close the switch pads as explained above.

 3) After you mounted all, first than attach the Arduino, check with a multimeter all the connections.
-Follow the schematic below.
+Follow the schematic.

 ### About Arduino Nano / Every